-Lobato v.
-State of Colorado may be one of Colorado's most provocative education lawsuits in history.
-It raises the question: Is the state's system of public education funding constitutional?
+Beginning Monday, a Denver district court will hear arguments on Lobato v.
+State of Colorado, a lawsuit that raises the question: is the state's system of public education funding constitutional?

-The lawsuit argues that Colorado is flunking its own constitution, and by extension, its own students.
-The state's constitution calls for a "thorough and uniform system of free public schools throughout the state" but, plaintiffs argue, students are not receiving that throughout the state.
+A group of parents from around the state and financially weak school districts filed the lawsuit in 2005 through Children's Voices, a non-profit law firm of equal education advocates.
+The lawsuit argues that because Colorado's constitution calls for a "thorough and uniform system of free public schools throughout the state," the state's current educational funding system is unconstitutional.
 The lawsuit therefore seeks more money for public education, but lawyers representing the plaintiffs say they aren't looking for a specific number.

 How to vote

 For the Nov 3 election: States are making it easier for citizens to vote absentee by mail this year due to the coronavirus.
 Each state has its own rules for mail-in absentee voting.
 Visit your state election office website to find out if you can vote by mail.Get more informationTrack ballot status